CSYE6225-NetworkStructures/webapp/README.md

   - `400 Bad Request`: Request contains a payload or header.

 ## Unit Tests
 The project includes unit tests located in the `__tests__` directory.
-These tests ensure the functionality and reliability of critical API features, including the health check endpoint.
+These tests ensure the functionality and reliability of critical API features, including the health check endpoints.

 ## Scripts
 A `scripts` folder contains a shell script (`script.sh`).
 This script is designed to automate setup tasks on a Linux cloud machine.
 It can: